MetaMask/metamask-docs/snaps/how-to/secure-a-snap.md

 ---
 description: Learn about best practices for creating secure and reliable Snaps.
-sidebar_position: 6
+sidebar_position: 2
 ---

-# Snaps security guidelines
+# Secure a Snap

 This page outlines essential principles for builders to develop secure and reliable Snaps.
 Use these guidelines when creating your Snap to ensure it is safe for users.